telerik/blazor-docs/components/grid/columns/auto-generated.md

 ## Basics

 To display all model fields in the grid, just set its `AutoGenerateColumns` parameter to `true`.
-This will also generate columns for fields from nested models.

 If you don't need explicitly declared columns (such as a command column or frozen columns) the `GridColumns` tag is not required.